remkoj/content-cloud-webhooks/README.md

 * Allows for a specific number of retries after a specified retry delay ("if this webhook call fails, retry five more times, once every 15 seconds")
 * Allows for throttling per thread ("each thread should only make one webhook call per second")
 * Saves a history of each webhook execution, including multiple attempts in the event of failure
-* Low ceremony installation -- it's just raw source code, with no external dependencies outside of what's already in your Content Cloud project
+* Low ceremony installation -- it's just raw source code, with only one external dependencyoutside of what's already in a default Content Cloud project (the Content Delivery API)

 It is designed to be extended: